igor-blue/igor-blue.github.io/_posts/2021-02-10-graphics-part1.md

 After boot up, display config request will be sent to KMD and KMD in turn will configure the GEN display hardwires There are also use cases of display hot-plug during runtime, handled by OS user and kernel mode modules/drivers.

-Once the driver is loaded it DirectX initializes it from DxgkDdiStartDevice() which eventually leads to a function that setups the redner table per architecture:
+Once the driver is loaded it DirectX initializes it from DxgkDdiStartDevice() which eventually leads to a function that setups the render table per architecture:
 ```
 void setup_render_function_table(HW_DEVICE_EXTENSION *pHwDevExt)
 {